-There have been some questions posed in goalkeeper forums and verbally to me in regards to what many refer to as the “set” or “ready” position in goalkeeping.
-Calling it a “set position” may be misleading to some since “set” implies a static position rather than being balanced, light on the balls of the feet, and ready to react to any shot, cross, or through ball.
+There have been some questions posed in goalkeeper forums and verbally to me in regards to what many refer to as the “set” or “ready” position in goalkeeping in soccer.
+Calling it a “set position” may be misleading to some since “set” implies a static position rather than being balanced, light on the balls of the feet, and ready to react to any shot, cross, or through soccer ball.

 The ready position is the action taken to load the muscles and to establish a strong, balanced, and agile base just before a shot.
 This is done by having your feet shoulder width apart, weight on the balls of your feet, slight bend in the knees and back, hands positioned out in front comfortably in the hip area.
 This stance will help a goalkeeper maintain proper balance and keep their weight forward.
 The shape of the keeper will appear concave.

 One important aspect to remember is that this is a temporary position taken before an action from an attacker; before the shooter’s leg is swinging through the soccer ball.
 If the goalkeeper is moving into the ready position during the shot the keeper is not ready.
 Moving forward during the shot makes it is much more difficult to react laterally.
 When a keeper is leaning back or on their heels it not only exposes more of the goal but also hinders their ability to load the leg muscles to generate explosive momentum forward to the ball.

 Establishing the proper ready position will take practice time.
 You have to develop an understanding or be able to read when an attacker is going to commit to some kind of service, shot or pass.
 I watch English Premiere League keepers hop to load their muscles into the ready position.
 And yes they get beat sometimes because their timing is off but 9.8 times out of 10 this works for them.